alanb128/balena-pi-cameras/README.md

 **NOTE: As of now, the camera module 3 is detected and the rpicam apps work, however the AI Camera Module is not detected - still a work in progress!**

+## Settings

+For camera module V2, increase GPU memory to at least 128 GB, and add a DT overlay for "imx219" (in balenaOS you can do these settings via the dahboard in "Device configuration)

 ## Software

 Create a fleet in balenaCloud and push this repo.
 Flash a Pi 4 or Pi 5 with balenaOS from the fleet.

+If you have a Pi AI camera (IMX500) follow these two steps:

 - Using the terminal, run ./install.sh which installs the IMX 500 firmware and software (the firmware has access to `/lib/firmware/` via the docker compose label)

 - After installing the firmware, reboot the device from the dashboard

+For all camera models:

 - After rebooting, go back to the terminal and run the ./start.sh script which should display any detected cameras.